bionicdl-sustech/DeepClawBenchmark/docs/Algorithms/Grasp Pose Detection (GPD).rst

   Figure2. (a) **Cutting plane**:the plane orthogonal to the direction of minimum principal curvature at point p; (b) Darboux frame (**F(p)**): a surface normal and two principal curvatures.

-The simple and frame calculation APIs are showed below:
+In each point, we generate a lot of candidates.

- | The API is LocalFrame* FrameEstimator::calculateFrame in /src/gpd/candidate/candidates_generator.cpp
+ | The API is hand_set_list = HandSearch::searchHands.evalHands  in /src/gpd/candidate/hand_search.cpp
- | the implement is in src/gpd/util/cloud.cpp
+ | the implement is in /src/gpd/candidate/hand_set.cpp

-the
+&&&&
+Candidates Evaluation
+&&&&
+To reduce the number of hand candidates, the followed 2 constraints are used:

+ * The body of the hand is not in collision with the point cloud when the fingers are fully open.
+ * The hand closing plane contains p,  and closing plane is a section of the closing plane.

- | the API of hand is std::vector<std::unique_ptr<Hand>> CandidatesGenerator::generateGraspCandidates
+ | the API is HandSearch::reevaluateHypothesis in /src/gpd/candidate/hand_search.cpp

+&&&&
+Candidates Classify
+&&&&

 ####################
 Additional Resources